phantom-pavlova/ppm2gcode/README.txt

 to compile use 'make'

-to use, get an image, then convert to ppm (convert xxx.jpg xxx.ppm)
+to use, get an image, then convert to ppm eg, with 'convert' from imagemagik: ee@ee:>convert xxx.jpg xxx.ppm
 then:
-ee@ee>ppm2gcode xxx.ppm
+ee@ee:>ppm2gcode xxx.ppm

 it will ask you for
 -count - how many samples
 -plot size - final image width in mm (height is according to aspect ratio of original image) -render type - 0 for softer tones, 1 for cartoons/strong images -filename - zzz will write to zzz.ngc

+for the moment feed rate is 1000-
+- line 267 im main.c
+cutting depth is -30.0mm
+- line 273 in main.c

+for the moment they are fixed, to change edit the source